Pennsylvania Medical Malpractice Lawyer

 Is there a cap on medical malpractice damages in PA?

 No, Pennsylvania does not cap damages for medical malpractice cases.
 Some states have a limit (also called a cap) on the amount of damages a plaintiff can receive in a medical malpractice case, but Pennsylvania does not.
+However, punitive damages cannot exceed 200 percent of compensatory damages.

 How long do I have to file a medical malpractice lawsuit?

-The deadline to file a medical malpractice lawsuit under Pennsylvania medical malpractice law is called the “statute of limitations,” it is typically two years from the date the malpractice occurred.
+The deadline to file a medical malpractice lawsuit under Pennsylvania medical malpractice law is called the “,” it is typically two years from the date the malpractice occurred.
 However, there are situations where the two-year clock doesn’t start until the date on which you knew or should have known about the alleged malpractice.
 If you suspect medical negligence has occurred, it is best to consult a lawyer as soon as possible to avoid having your case dismissed.

 How are medical malpractice settlements calculated?